Turban: Hinduism

-In Hinduism, many Rajputs wear it due to culture.
+In Hinduism, many peoples wear it due to culture.
+It is called a Pheta.
 It is a cultural practice driven by the harsh summer months in India especially in the state of Rajasthan.
-It is also worn by the Gujjars of Rajasthan.
 Apart from turban; there are several other headgears and also different types of turbans used in different parts of India and people wear them when going out especially in villages.

 Rastafari

 Members of the Bobo Ashanti mansion of the Rastafari movement keep their hair and beards, mainly with their hair in dreadlocks, and they have been wearing turbans over their dreadlocks, which are not to be removed publicly or even not at all, so as to protect and keep their dreadlocks clean.
+This is called a Rasta headwrap.
 Along with the turban, they have also been wearing robes since their founding in the 1950s, Since they are a relatively small population, it makes them more distinctive in appearance in Jamaica and elsewhere.